 “Why do engineers think they are so smart?” wrap up

-Outside of engineering, it’s just ridiculous to peg yourself smarter than others.
+Beyond engineering, it’s just ridiculous to peg yourself as smarter than others.
 Not only is it disgusting, but it’s also laughable.

-Humble yourself.
-If you’re as smart as you think you are, other people will give you the title.
+If you’re as smart as you think you are, other people will praise you.